MrFriendCS/MrFriendCS.github.io/higher/summerFun.md

 ## Task 7

 Create a function (`checkIBSN13`) that will check if a 13-digit [ISBN](https://en.wikipedia.org/wiki/ISBN#ISBN-13_check_digit_calculation) is valid.
 It will accept a string, and return a Boolean value.
-The function must be able to accept ISBNs with and with dashes that separate the values.
+The function must be able to accept ISBNs with and without dashes that separate the values.

 The book 'The Computers That Made Britain: The Home Computer Revolution of the 1980s' has an ISBN-13 of 9781912047857.
 There are 12 digits plus the final check digit.
 The check digit is calculated using the other 12 digits.